turbo-eth/template-web3-app/integrations/push-protocol/README.md

 [Push Protocol](https://push.org/) is a web3 communication network, enabling cross-chain notifications and messaging for dapps, wallets, and services.

-This integrations provides useful hooks and components from main Push Protocol features.
+This integration provides useful hooks and components from the main Push Protocol features.

 ## Features